Direct School Admission (DSA–Sec)

 DSA-Sec allocation results will be released through Primary Schools together with PSLE results.

-Please note that students successfully allocated to their DSA-Sec schools will NOT be allowed to participate in the annual S1 Posting Exercise to opt for secondary schools and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
+Please note that students successfully allocated to their DSA-Sec schools will NOT be allowed to participate in the annual S1 Posting Exercise to opt for secondary schools, and are expected to honour the commitment to the allocated DSA-Sec school for the entire duration of the programme.
 They will also NOT be allowed to transfer to another school after the release of the PSLE results.

 Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.